nawrockie/ribosensor_wrapper/00README.txt

 setenv BLASTDB "$SENSORDIR":"$BLASTDB"
 -----------

-If PERL5LIB was not already defined, use instead export PERL5LIB="$RIBODIR:$EPNOPTDIR" for .bashrc, OR setenv PERL5LIB "$RIBODIR":"$EPNOPTDIR" for .cshrc. at line 5 out of 7.

 After adding the appropriate seven lines to the appropriate shell file, execute this command: source ~/.bashrc
 OR
 source ~/.cshrc

+If PERL5LIB was not already defined (you'll know if you get an error message when you run the above 'source' command): use instead export PERL5LIB="$RIBODIR:$EPNOPTDIR" for .bashrc, OR setenv PERL5LIB "$RIBODIR":"$EPNOPTDIR" for .cshrc. at line 5 out of 7.

+If BLASTDB was not already defined (you'll know if you get an error message when you run the above 'source' command): use instead export BLASTDB="$SENSORDIR" for .bashrc, OR setenv BLASTDB "$SENSORDIR" for .cshrc. at line 7 out of 7.

 To check that your environment variables have been properly adjusted, try the following commands: